 Recommended by Delilah Hart of Our Travel Mix

-I’ve traveled around South East Asia for long periods of time using this bag.
+I’ve traveled around Southeast Asia for long periods of time using this bag.
 It holds heaps for either carry-on travel or use as a day pack.
-It could be improved with a chest strap, however, the overall shape and design of the bag has helped me a lot with preventing back pain.
+It could be improved with a chest strap, however, the overall shape and design of the bag have helped me a lot with preventing back pain.

 The Patagonia Arbor Backpack is a great backpack that has accompanied me for months of traveling around the world.
 It is strong and durable, holding up to a lot of punishment as I throw it around on a daily basis.